Nash-79/KG-MMML/kg-mmml/reports/EXPERIMENT_RESULTS_SUMMARY.md

 **Root Causes**:
 1. **Undertraining**: 5 epochs insufficient for convergence
-2. **Hyperparameters**: Learning rate (2e-3) and batch size (128) not optimized
+2. **Hyperparameters**: Learning rate (2e-3) and batch size (128) not optimised
 3. **Solver differences**: PyTorch Adam vs sklearn liblinear (specialized for sparse multi-label)

 ### Experiment 3: Consistency Penalty Trade-offs

 The consistency penalty (λ) regularizes model predictions to match parent-support distributions derived from observed child concepts.
-We analyzed its impact on performance.
+We analysed its impact on performance.

 #### Mechanism
 - **Parent-support vector** $S_{ij}$: Proportion of observed child concepts in document $i$ that map to parent $j$